On this page

 Documentation from Bloomberg

-Bloomberg provides detailed documentation on the content and functionality of the database, including videos, sample spreadsheets, and more.
-When you are on the Bloomberg machine, enter <BU> to get to the main help page.
+Bloomberg provides detailed documentation on the content and functionality of the database, including videos, sample spreadsheets, and recorded training sessions.
+When you are logged into Bloomberg, enter <BU> to get to the main help page.

 Some examples of the help documents available within Bloomberg: